Identifying and achieving the stability objective

 • a permanent care order would not be in the child’s best interests, but long-term care is required.

-Long-term out-of-home care is the least preferred permanency objective, because it involves the state having on-going parental responsibility for the child, rather than the person caring for the child.
-There is a greater chance that long term care arrangements for a child may be less secure and enduring.
+Long-term care is the least preferred stability objective, because it involves the state having on-going parental responsibility for the child, rather than the person caring for the child.
+There is a greater chance that long-term care arrangements for a child may be less secure and enduring.

 Considerations for good practice

-Permanency planning begins immediately after protective concerns are substantiated.
-Identifying a permanency objective, seeking its achievement, and reviewing and changing the objective where necessary, is part of the case planning process.
-This should comply with the decision-making principles set out in the CYFA by ensuring the child, their parents and their carers are enabled to contribute to the decision-making process, and that their views are given proper consideration in a fair and transparent collaborative process (s.
-11).
+Stability planning begins immediately after protective concerns are substantiated following a risk assessment or review risk assessment.
+Identifying a stability objective, enacting it and reviewing and changing the objective where necessary, is an important part of the case planning process.
+This should comply with the decision-making principles set out in the CYFA by ensuring the child, their parents and their carers are supported to contribute to the decision-making process, and that their views are given proper consideration in a fair and transparent collaborative process (s.11, CYFA).
+This fair process must include parents and children being aware of their rights to apply for a review of a decision (such as ss 331 and 333, CYFA).

-Where a child is Aboriginal and/or Torres Strait Islander, additional principles apply including that members of the child’s community and an Aboriginal agency should also be involved in the process and having regard to the Aboriginal Child Placement Principle (ss.
-12 - 14).
+Where a child is Aboriginal and/or Torres Strait Islander, additional principles apply including that members of the child’s community and an Aboriginal agency should be involved in the process and having regard to the Aboriginal Child Placement Principle (ss.12-14, CYFA).

 Family Reunification and timely service provision

-It is important to explain to families, children and carers that if the child is placed in out-of-home care with the objective of family reunification, all efforts should be made to reunify the child as soon as possible, noting legislative timeframes.
+It is important to explain to families, children and carers that if the child is placed in care with the objective of family reunification, all efforts should be made by the department to reunify the child as soon as possible, noting the timeframe of the child’s order.

 Progress towards reunification should be closely monitored and adjustments made to assistance being provided where this will promote timely achievement of the objective.
 Regular review of the risk assessment will assist in determining whether the services and support provided to the family has increased safety and protection and decreased the consequence and probability of harm to the child and therefore informs what progress is being made toward reunification.